Airy59/XSDtoOWL/README.md

 In this situation, none of the more exotic tools showed decisive advantages over Python, not even conciseness (Python has great libraries, which helps), so we sticked with Python.

+For testing purposes, the transformation code was applied to the TAF TSI XSD, version 3.5.
+The file is publicly available, and copied here for convenience.
+It is long and complex enough to serve as a test case.

 # License

 Code: EUPL 1.2